ILIAS-eLearning/ILIAS/Services/Database/README.md

 Currently there are 212 columns and 1 table in ILIAS, which are named with a reserved word.

 ## Conclusion
-The list of reserved words in ilDBInterface resp. the respective database classes (ilDBPdoMySQL, ilDBPdoPostgreSQL, ...) do not need to be maintained, in particular a list of reserved words per database system makes no sense, as a global list would be necessary.
+The list of reserved words in ilDBInterface resp. the respective database classes (ilDBPdoMySQL, ...) do not need to be maintained, in particular a list of reserved words per database system makes no sense, as a global list would be necessary.

 As the MySQL documentation describes, references to objects with reserved names only need to be quoted: